 James Butler Hickok, better known as "Wild Bill Hickok" may be one of the most well-known names in the history of the Wild West.
 While there are many legends behind the name, he was quite a real person and led an extraordinary life full of adventure.
 You can't tell from the pictures, but he was also a redhead.
 Possibly the most famous ginger of the Old West?

 I bet you're wondering how we somehow got from James to "Wild Bill."
 Well, it started with the initial nickname of "Duck Bill" because Hickock had a large nose and lips.
 I guess that stuck.
-During Hickok's time in Kansas, he was elected as a constable of Monticello Township where he worked for a couple of years before moving on to work for Russell, Majors, and Waddell freight company.
-It was during this job when he was transporting a freight team from Missouri to Santa Fe that he was mauled by a bear.
+During Hickok's time in Kansas, he was elected as a constable of Monticello Township, where he worked for a couple of years before moving on to work for Russell, Majors, and Waddell freight company.
+It was during this job when he was transporting a freight team from Missouri to Santa Fe that a bear mauled him.

 You read that right.
 Somehow Hickok was able to survive a bear attack.
 He suffered some severe injuries because the bear crushed him, so he was sent to work as a stable hand to recover in the Nebraska Territory at Rock Creek Station, whose land was owned by David McCanles.
 Things got ugly when he showed up at the station to demand an overdue payment.
 It's unclear how it went down, but McCanles was threatening the station manager, Horace Wellman, and either he or Hickok ended up killing McCanles.
 It's thought that this is most likely the first time Hickok ever killed someone.

-After some more work as a scout, Hickok eventually was elected as the city marshal of Hays and sheriff of Ellis County, Kansas.
+After some more work as a scout, Hickok eventually was elected as a lawman.
+He was City Marshall of Hays and sheriff of Ellis County, Kansas.
 After killing multiple people during his position, he wasn't reelected and moved onto Abilene, Kansas.
 He definitely made his rounds around the state.

 In the early 1870s, Buffalo Bill Cody and Texas Jack Omohundro invited Hickok to join their troupe and spent the next few years using his gun skills to bring him fame across the plains.
 He ended up looking for different means for work because he was suffering from glaucoma and started gambling again.